CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

 module_init(registerFilter);
 module_exit(removeFilter);
 ```
 **Note for Ubuntu 20.04 VM:** The code in the SEED book was developed in Ubuntu 16.04.
-It needs to be
-changed slightly to work in Ubuntu 20.04.
+It needs to be changed slightly to work in Ubuntu 20.04.
 The change is in the hook registration and un-registration APIs.
 See the difference in the following:
 ```
 // Hook registration:
 nf_register_hook(&nfho);                 // For Ubuntu 16.04 VM
 nf_register_net_hook(&init_net, &nfho);  // For Ubuntu 20.04 VM

 // Hook unregistration:
 nf_unregister_hook(&nfho);                // For Ubuntu 16.04 VM
 nf_unregister_net_hook(&init_net, &nfho); // For Ubuntu 20.04 VM
 ```
 **Hook functions.** We give an example of hook function below.
 It only prints out the packet information.
-When `netfilter` invokes a hook function, it passes three arguments to the function, including a pointer
-to the actual packet (`skb`).
-In the following code, Line shows how to retrieve the hook number from the
-`state` argument.
-In LineÀ, we use `iphdr()` function to get the pointer for the IP header, and then use
-the `%pI4` format string specifier to print out the source and destination IP addresses in LineÃ.
+When `netfilter` invokes a hook function, it passes three arguments to the function, including a pointer to the actual packet (`skb`).
+In the following code, Line  ➊ shows how to retrieve the hook number from the `state` argument.
+In Line  ➋, we use `iphdr()` function to get the pointer for the IP header, and then use the `%pI4` format string specifier to print out the source and destination IP addresses in Line ➌.

-Listing 3: An example of hook function
+&emsp; &emsp; &emsp; &emsp;  &emsp; &emsp;  &emsp; &emsp;  Listing 3: An example of hook function
 ```
 unsigned int printInfo(void *priv, struct sk_buff *skb,
                         const struct nf_hook_state *state)